 Keep the curtains or blinds closed at night to keep the heat in.

-Thick curtains act as an extra insulating layer between the windows and your rooms.
+Thick blackout curtains like these will act as an extra insulating layer between the windows and your rooms.
+They are a great investment!
 They will help prevent heat loss when the sun isn’t shining.

 3. Clean your Furnace and Ducts.